 Players will also be able to play as a linebacker for the very first time, as well as having the option to choose quarterback, running back, or wide receiver.

 The backyard inspired game mode will make a return, and The Yard will have a new challenge-based solo campaign this year.

-It'll include a ranked mode for competitive play, new locations, new boss battles, and unified progression between The Yard and Face of the Franchise.
+It includes a ranked mode for competitive play, new locations, new boss battles, and unified progression between The Yard and Face of the Franchise.

 We'll also see the return of Superstar KO in Madden 22, and there will be a co-op eliminator mode.